Board of Directors & Staff

 Mr. Kruger has served as the President and CEO of COSSA since October 2018.
 Previously, he was the Director of Communications for the Smart Electric Power Alliance (SEPA) in Washington, DC.
 He oversaw all public communications for the organization, including public speaking engagements, research reports and the annual SEPA Power Players Awards program.
 Prior to joining SEPA, Kruger was the Deputy Director of Communications for the U.S. Department of Commerce under the Obama Administration.
 He also served on the communications staff for the U.S. House of Representatives Education and Labor Committee.
 Kruger earned a Master of Arts in Education and Social Justice from the University of London and a Bachelor of Arts in History from Western Washington University.
 When he’s not explaining the wonders of the electric grid, you can find him watching baseball.

 Mr. Crafts was previously a design engineer for Tesla, Inc’s energy department.
-He used custom software tools to design residential photovoltaic solar/Tesla Powerwall systems while working cross functionally with sales, project management and installation teams.
-As membership manager, he fosters positive connections between members of the solar and storage industries around the state.
+He used custom software tools to design residential photovoltaic solar/Tesla Powerwall systems while working cross-functionally with sales, project management, and installation teams.
+He now fosters positive connections between members of the solar and storage industries around the state.
 Mr. Crafts earned a Bachelor of Science in Mechanical Engineering from Villanova University.